System archetype: Limits to growth

-Attractiveness Principle is an archetype derived from Limits to Growth.
+The Attractiveness Principle is an archetype derived from Limits to Growth.
 The main difference is that Attractiveness Principle assumes growth is limited with two or more factors.

 Shifting the burden

 The problem is handled by a simple solution with immediate effect, thereby "healing the symptoms".
 The primary source of the problem is overlooked, because its remedy is demanding and has no immediate outcome.
 The origin of the problem should be identified and solved in the long-term run during which the addiction to the symptomatic remedy decreases.